zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-google.md

 Does not stick.
-I have seen this and this derivation in the debates of the visual conflicts You do not have the permission required to post 'Opposition' means quarrel, quarrel, interpretation, debate, again or without meaning That story is ‘opposite stories, namely.
+I have seen this and this derivation in the debates of the visual conflicts You do not have the permission required to post 'Opposition' means quarrel, quarrel, interpretation, debate, again or without meaning That story is 'opposite stories, namely.
 Does not make a fuss.
 Does not argue, half quarrels Debate dissipates conflicts and calms down.
 His half-hearted debate The analytical meds were removed.
 No.The abode of the unrestricted mind, which became birth Does.